cse110-sp24-group28/cse110-sp24-group28/admin/adr/051024-timeline-milestone1.md

 ## Consequences
 - Clear direction for development activities, ensuring a systematic approach to feature implementation
 - Risk of overlooking dependencies or complexities that may arise during implementation, leading to rework or adjustments in the plan
+- Linear timeline can make it harder to adjust issues fron previous work

 ## Date
 May 10th, 2024